-A 5-knot speed limit applies at any level within 200 metres of the water's edge.
-A 5-knot speed limit applies at any level within 50 metres of other vessels, navigation aids, swimmers and fixed or floating structures; and within 100 metres of vessels displaying a dive flag.
+A 5-knot speed limit applies at any level within 50 metres of the water's edge, other vessels, navigation aids, swimmers and fixed or floating structures; and within 100 metres of vessels displaying a dive flag.
 There is no boating within 40 metres of the Waranga Basin embankment wall, at the northern perimeter of the water storage.